GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/tag_storage_bus.md

   <ImportStructure src="../structure/cable_tag_storage_bus.snbt"></ImportStructure>
 </GameScene>

-ME Tag Storage Bus is a <ItemLink id="ae2:storage_bus" /> that can be filtered by item or fluid tags and supports some basic logic operator.
+ME Tag Storage Bus is a <ItemLink id="ae2:storage_bus" /> that can be filtered by item or fluid tags and supports some basic logical operators.

 Here are some examples:

-- Only accept raw ore
+- Accept only raw ore

 c:raw_materials/*